brianhoole/tasteofmanoa.github.io/index.md

 The landing is public; anyone can access this page.

 The profile and filter pages require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
-So, for example, only the authenticated user `johnson` can access the pages `http://localhost:3000/johnson/profile` and  `http://localhost:3000/johnson/filter`.

 To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions]https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).